pingcap/docs-tidb-operator/en/notes-tidb-operator-v1.1.md

 In TiDB Operator v1.1, you can still manage your cluster using Helm and the tidb-cluster chart.
 Although new features will not be added to the tidb-cluster chart, you can contribute new features to the tidb-cluster chart by yourself, or switch to services that are fully supported by TiDB Operator v1.1.

-This section describes how to switch your components and features to services in TiBD Operator v1.1.
+This section describes how to switch your components and features to services in TiDB Operator v1.1.

 ### Discovery